antonwierenga/amazonmq-cli/README.md

 Example:`copy-messages --from foo --to bar`

-*For this command amazonmq-cli consumes all messages and returns them to their original queue.
+*For this command amazonmq-cli consumes all messages from the --from queue and sends the messages back to the --from and --to queues.
 In flight messages are not in scope of this command.*

 ### disconnect
 Disconnects amazonmq-cli from the broker.